 An applicant with longer-standing financial problems, though clearly in need of assistance, would not meet the temporary hardship requirement, and therefore, would not be eligible.

-All applicants are required to complete the Compassion Fund Request fully and to contact United Way’s 211 for community assistance (Phone: 211 Web: http://www.myuw211.org/).
+All applicants should contact United Way’s 211 for community assistance (Phone: 211).
 Individuals should share with 211 their name and that they are a Notre Dame employee, so confirmation of the contact can occur.

 If the application is approved, checks are made payable directly to the creditor on behalf of the employee.
 While the Compassion Fund will continue to assist with medical expenses, the University will not provide payment directly to a healthcare provider due to HIPAA implications.
 In the event that a check must be sent directly to the employee, it will be mailed to the address provided by the employee.

-Due to the review process involved, a final decision on the request, as well as the preparation of a check may take up to 5 days.
+A final decision on the request and the preparation of a check may take up to 5 days.

 A maximum of one grant will be allowed to any one person, or family unit, during a two-year period with a maximum of two grants per employee’s lifetime while working at Notre Dame.